shinshin86/oh-my-logo/examples/README.md

 - Make sure you've run `npm run build` first
 - Check that `dist/lib.js` exists in the project root

+### TypeScript compilation errors
+- Use the examples-specific TypeScript config: `npx tsc --project examples/tsconfig.json`
+- Ensure you're using a recent version of TypeScript

-### "Permission denied" errors
+### Permission errors (Deno only)
 - Deno requires explicit permission flags for security
 - Use `--allow-env --allow-read` for most examples
 - Add `--allow-write` for filled character examples if needed
-- Example: `deno run --allow-env --allow-read examples/basic.ts`

-### TypeScript errors
+### Runtime errors
-- Ensure you're using a recent version of Deno
+- Ensure all dependencies are installed: `npm install`
-- Check that the import path is correct: `../dist/lib.js`
+- Check that the built library exists in `dist/`

 ## Next Steps

 After trying these examples, you can:
 1. Create your own scripts using the library
-2. Integrate oh-my-logo into your Deno projects
+2. Integrate oh-my-logo into your Node.js or Deno projects
 3. Explore the CLI version: `npm install -g oh-my-logo`
 4. Check out the main README.md for more usage patterns